We hope you love the products we recommend and just so you know that as an Amazon Associate MyEngineNeeds may earn from qualifying purchases.

 Full synthetic oils are always a good choice for older vehicles that have been used a lot.
-They are perfect for lubricating the engine parts as they do it much better than any other oil.
-And in the process, they helped increase your car’s fuel economy, reduce the emissions and in the process, help increase the car’s overall lifespan.
+They are perfect for lubricating motor parts as they do it much better than any other oil.
+And in the process they helped increase your car’s fuel economy, reduce the emissions and in the process help increase the automotives lifespan.

-It is worth switching to high-mileage oil if your car has been fun for more than 75,000 miles.
+It is worth switching to high mileage oil if your car has been fun for more than 75,000 miles.
 The benefit and reason for using this oil are because it contains many additives which can help seal, and stop possible leakage.
 It also helps reduce friction in the engine and holds an important role in reducing the amount of sludge deposited.
-And in the long process, it protects your engine so that it works better.
+And in the long process it protects your motor so that it works better.

 Benefits of using synthetic oils in older vehicles

-You can reap the benefits of these oils in older vehicles as long as your vehicle is in good running condition and has minimal leaks.
-Some people are hesitant about using synthetic oils in older vehicles because they think that it may only trigger some problems.
-The main reason for this confusion is because synthetic oil has a lower viscosity than conventional oil, and is more slippery oil.
-Some also worry that the oil may not be compatible with seals and can leak in some places while conventional oils may not.
+You can reap the benefits of this type in older vehicles as long as your vehicle is in good running condition and has minimal leaks.
+Some people are hesitant about using these oils because they think that it may only trigger some problems.
+The main reason for this confusion is because the benefits of synthetic oil has a lower viscosity than conventional motor oil, and is more slippery oil.
+Some also worry that the oil may not be compatible with seals and can leak in some places while conventional may not.

-However, all this is a misconception because synthetic oil does protect the engine in older vehicles as well as they do the newer engines.
-Besides, most synthetic motor oils are more compatible oils, thanks to its modern seal materials.
-And as most synthetic oils are formulated to condition seals, they can be adjusted to prevent leaks.
+However all this is a misconception because this oil does protect the engine in aged vehicles as well as they do the newer models.
+Besides, most synthetic motor oils are more compatible thanks to its modern seal materials.
+And as most synthetics are formulated to condition seals they can be adjusted to prevent leaks.

 There is no particular formula or procedure for making the switch.
-However, as a precautionary measure, it’s better to first do an engine flush so that the engine is clean and free of any accumulated contaminants which eventually affect the synthetic motor oil’s life.
-It’s also better to use high mileage oil because they have seal conditioners which help protect against motor engine leads and friction problems.
-However, this is not a steadfast rule and it’s rather easy switching to using synthetic oils in all vehicles.
+However, as a precautionary measure, it’s better to first do an engine flush so that it is clean and free of any accumulated contaminants which eventually affect the synthetic motor oil’s life.
+However, this is not a steadfast rule and it’s rather easy switching to using synthetic oils in all automotivies.

-Some people worry about making a switch to using full synthetic oil because they fear it can lead to the cleaning and loosening of sludge from the engine.
-And all this removed sludge can end up plugging the filter and passageways.
-This is also false because there will not be any clogging of oil filters or passageways when you switch to using a synthetic oil from a conventional oil.
+Some people worry about making a switch to using full synthetic oil because they fear it can lead to the cleaning and loosening of sludge from the motor.
+And if all this isn’t removed it can end up plugging the oil filter and passageways.
+This is also false because there will not be any clogging of oil filter or passageways when you switch to using a modern oil from a conventional motor oil.

 It is true older cars have a tendency to form engine sludge and their oil seals and gaskets aren’t as tight as newer cars.
-The sludge, in fact, works as a sealing mechanism so when a synthetic oil is used, its advanced detergent additive cleans out the sludge.
-So there’s a chance of some of the sludge which worked as a seal of getting removed.
+This works as a sealing mechanism so when a synthetic oil is used, its advanced detergent additive cleans it out.
+So there’s a chance of some of the debris which worked as a seal of getting removed.
 And this can lead to an oil leak.

-However, this doesn’t imply you shouldn’t change from using a conventional to synthetic oil in your old car.
-You just have to note your car’s oil usage after making the switch and perhaps change the oil more often.
-You also have to change your oil filter at the same time.
+However, this doesn’t imply you shouldn’t change from using a conventional to a modern oil in your old car.
+You just have to note your car’s oil usage after making the switch and perhaps change your oil and filter at the same time.

 You have to make your choice based on your budget, the respective pros, cons and features of the different oils to find and start using the best suited oil for older cars.